mastodon/documentation/content/en/api/oauth-scopes.md

 Mind the `scope` vs `scopes` difference.
 This is because `scope` is a standard OAuth parameter name, so it is used in the OAuth methods.
 Mastodon’s own REST API uses the more appropriate `scopes`.
 {{< /hint >}}

-If you do not specify a `scope` in your authorization request, or a `scopes` in your app creation request, the resulting access token / app will default to `read` access.
+If you do not specify a `scope` in your authorization request, or a `scopes` in your app creation request, the resulting access token/app will default to `read` access.

-The set of scopes saved during app creation must include all the scopes that you will request in the authorization request, otherwise authorization will fail.
+The set of scopes saved during app creation must include all the scopes that you will request in the authorization request, otherwise, authorization will fail.

 ### Version history {#versions}